ANAS727189/Z-Arena/README.md

 ## 🎯 Project Overview

-Z-Challenge Platform is a competitive programming platform designed for the **Appwrite Hacktoberfest 2025 Hackathon**.
+Z-Challenge Platform is a competitive programming platform.
 It supports both the custom Z-- programming language and popular languages like C++, Python, Java, JavaScript, and Rust through Judge0 API integration.

 ## 🚀 Key Features